NoelFPB/El_gran_jaguar_tiny_tapeout/README.md

 **Author**: Noel Prado, Daniel Mundo, Angel Orellana, and Julio Lopez.
 **Language**: Verilog
-**Description**: A finite state machine that is able to print two different texts.
+**Description**: A circuit that is able to print two different texts.
 It utilizes 8 output pins, with each character printed as the ASCII character described in 8 bits.

 ## How it Works